apache/druid/docs/content/querying/sorting-orders.md

 When comparing two unparseable values (e.g., "hello" and "world"), this ordering will sort by comparing the unparsed strings lexicographically.

 ## Strlen
 Sorts values by the their string lengths.
+When there is a tie, this comparator falls back to using the String compareTo method.